Mark Sisco, M.D.

 • Finally, think candidly about your own personality and what role your body plays in shaping how you feel about yourself and your role in the world.
 Consider how you will feel if you have surgery and your symptoms do not resolve.
 What then?

-We’re happy to answer your breast implant removal questions and often serve women from Arlington Heights and North Shore communities such as Highland Park or Glenview.
-To have your breast implants checked and for more information on your removal options, please contact my Northbrook practice at (847) 504-2333 or request a consultation today.
+We’re happy to answer your breast implant removal questions and discuss what future steps could look like for you.
+To have your breast implants checked and for more information on your removal options, please contact my practice at (847) 504-2333 or request a consultation online today.

 Leave a Reply